 - Child care centers

-Consult California PC 290.46(j)(3) to perform a more comprehensive analysis as to whether you fall under one of these excepted categories.
+Consult your state’s law to perform a more comprehensive analysis as to whether you fall under one of any exempted categories in your state.

-2. You may also fall under the exception allowing an employer to use registry information in order to protect a person at risk.
-You’re likely to qualify for the exception if your employees:
+2. Determine if you may also fall under an exception allowing an employer to use registry information in order to protect a person at risk.
+If your state has such an exception, you’re likely to qualify if your employees: